 The Verona Youth Ballet formed in 2005 as a vehicle for dancers of all ages and levels from studios throughout the Verona area to perform annual Nutcracker suites through the Rhapsody Arts Center which began its holiday arts programs at the Verona Performing Arts Center that year, with just three dancers and two dance pieces.
 With the support of the Verona Area Chamber of Commerce, the Nutcracker has now grown to become an independent presenter of the Hometown Holiday Artists Showcases, with over 80 dancers in a suite of dances from the Nutcracker Ballet.
-Proceeds from the performance benefit the Verona Food Pantry, and all staff are volunteers.

 The Verona Youth Ballet’s mission is to promote the education of area dancers and dance audiences through professional quality dance classes, health and fitness seminars, free outreach programs and regular performance opportunities.
-Many dancers, representing a nearly a dozen local studios, depend on the generosity of local businesses to provide scholarships for their year-round dance studies.